July 24, 2024 companion plants for alyssum

 Sunlight: Full sun.

-Watering: Water at the base to keep the foliage dry.
+Watering: Water at the base to keep the leaves and flowers dry.

 Care Tips